-\item $f\in\Beu[U]{\fM}$ if for all compact sets $K\subseteq U$, every $\bM\in\fM$ and each $h>0$ there is a constant $C>0$ such that \eqref{DefiningEstimates} holds. \end{itemize} It can be easily seen that both sheafs are isotropic ultradifferentiable sheafs. \begin{Rem} If $\fM=\{\bM\}$ consists of a single weight sequence we obtain the classical Denjoy-Carleman classes $\Rou{\bM}$ and $\Beu{\bM}$, see e.g.~\cite{Komatsu}.
-(Non-)Quasianalyticity of Denjoy-Carleman classes is characterized by the famous Denjoy-Carleman theorem: Both sheafs $\Rou{\bM}$ and $\Beu{\bM}$ are non-quasianalytic if and only if
+\item $f\in\Beu[U]{\fM}$ if for all compact sets $K\subseteq U$, every $\bM\in\fM$ and each $h>0$ there is a constant $C>0$ such that \eqref{DefiningEstimates} holds. \end{itemize} It can be easily seen that both sheaves are isotropic ultradifferentiable sheaves. \begin{Rem} If $\fM=\{\bM\}$ consists of a single weight sequence we obtain the classical Denjoy-Carleman classes $\Rou{\bM}$ and $\Beu{\bM}$, see e.g.~\cite{Komatsu}.
+(Non-)Quasianalyticity of Denjoy-Carleman classes is characterized by the famous Denjoy-Carleman theorem: Both sheaves $\Rou{\bM}$ and $\Beu{\bM}$ are non-quasianalytic if and only if

-We say that a weight sequence $\bM$ is non-quasianalytic if \eqref{DCTheorem} holds. \end{Rem} Returning to general weight matrices $\fM$ we can characterize the non-quasianalyticity of the sheafs $\Rou{\fM}$ and $\Beu{\fM}$ according to \cite{Schindl16}: \begin{itemize}[label=$\triangleright$] \item $\Rou{\fM}$ is non-quasianalytic if and only if there is some $\bM\in\fM$ which is non-quasianalytic. \item $\Beu{\fM}$ is non-quasianalytic if and only if every $\bM\in\fM$ is non-quasianalytic. \end{itemize}
+We say that a weight sequence $\bM$ is non-quasianalytic if \eqref{DCTheorem} holds. \end{Rem} Returning to general weight matrices $\fM$ we can characterize the non-quasianalyticity of the sheaves $\Rou{\fM}$ and $\Beu{\fM}$ according to \cite{Schindl16}: \begin{itemize}[label=$\triangleright$] \item $\Rou{\fM}$ is non-quasianalytic if and only if there is some $\bM\in\fM$ which is non-quasianalytic. \item $\Beu{\fM}$ is non-quasianalytic if and only if every $\bM\in\fM$ is non-quasianalytic. \end{itemize}

 \begin{Def} Let $\fM$ be a weight matrix. \begin{enumerate}[label=(\roman*),itemsep=0.1ex] \item $\fM$ is R-semiregular if $\liminf \sqrt[k]{M_k/k!}>0$ for all $\bM\in\fM$ and

 \item $\bM$ is B-semiregular if $\lim \sqrt[k]{M_k/k!}=\infty$ for all $\bM\in\fM$ and